 The Analytics explorer lets you see all custom analytics events and user attributes uploaded from the app.
 You can filter by date and group by different event properties or attributes to answer questions on how the app is being used.
 For example: What is the most viewed screen?
 Which product category is most popular?
-How does this vary between male and female users?
+How does this vary between customers and non-customers?
 Etc.

 You can also manage schemas, giving attributes friendly names and setting expected types.